 One of Miranda’s central goals since childhood has been to promote peace.
 In high school, as co-president of the Amnesty International club, she helped with protests and benefit concerts.
-In college, she organized concerts such as a Daniel Pearl World Music Days Concert and Music for Haiti, which raised funds for earthquake relief and featured performances by faculty at Mercer University.
+In college, she organized concerts such as a Daniel Pearl World Music Days Concert and Music for Haiti, which raised funds for earthquake relief.
 She also designed an independent study called “Music and Social Change,” studying ways to use music for peace.
-In 2015, she taught for “El Sistema” in Dorchester.

 Toussaint the Liberator has inspired the Boston music scene with his unique and soulful voice ever since he arrived in 2001.
 Originally from Kokomo, Indiana - Toussaint was brought up as the son of a Pastor and Choir Director; blessed with a style and cadence that spans many genres which are deeply rooted in gospel.
 In a perfect symbiosis with his vocals, he is also masterfully skilled in playing the djembe, which is woven into every performance and gives the audience a glimpse into his meditation with rhythm from his ancestors.